By Hani Najm, MD

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-Dr. Najm is Chair of Pediatric and Congenital Heart Surgery at Cleveland Clinic.
+About the author: Dr. Najm is the Chair of Pediatric and Congenital Heart Surgery and Executive Co-Director of the Pediatric and Adult Congenital Heart Center at Cleveland Clinic.